 CBD pedestrian only phase crossings

-On Monday 9 December, the Hobart City Council voted to continue pedestrian-only phase crossings ("scramble crossings") at key CBD intersections following a successful 12-month trial.
+The Hobart City Council has voted to continue pedestrian-only phase crossings ("scramble crossings") at key CBD intersections.
+This follows a successful 12-month trial.

 The intersections are:

-The trial demonstrated that the traffic network can accommodate these changes, with positive outcomes for pedestrians, motorists, and businesses.
+The trial demonstrated that the traffic network can accommodate these changes.
+It also showed positive outcomes for pedestrians, motorists, and businesses.

 This initiative aligns with the City's commitment to enhancing pedestrian accessibility under the Central Hobart Plan and the Inner Hobart Transport Network Operations Plan.